Oura Health

-Oura Health Ltd (natively Oura Health Oy) is a Finnish health technology company, known for the Oura Ring (stylized Ōura), a smart ring used to track sleep and physical activity.
-The company was founded in 2013 by Petteri Lahtela, Kari Kivelä, and Markku Koskela.
+Oura Health Ltd (natively Oura Health Oy) is an international health technology company, known for the Oura Ring (stylized Ōura), a smart ring used to track sleep and physical activity.
+The company was founded in Oulu, Finland, in 2013 by Petteri Lahtela, Kari Kivelä, and Markku Koskela.
 Harpreet Singh Rai was the CEO from 2018 until 2021, when he was replaced on an interim basis by Michael Chapp.
 In 2022, Tom Hale was appointed CEO.
-The company is headquartered in Oulu, Finland, with other locations in Helsinki, Finland, and San Francisco, United States.
-The company introduced the first-generation ring via Kickstarter in 2016 and launched the ring at the Slush tech conference in 2017.
+The company is currently headquartered in San Francisco, with other locations in Oulu and Helsinki, Finland, and San Diego, United States.
+Until 2022 the company was headquartered in Oulu.
+Oura introduced the first-generation ring via Kickstarter in 2016 and launched the ring at the Slush tech conference in 2017.

 In 2020, Oura Health received the 'Best Consumer Wellness Company' award from the UCSF Digital Health Awards and Time magazine's "100 Best Inventions of 2020" mentioning especially its COVID-19-related partnership with NBA.
 As of December 2024, 2.5 million Oura Rings had been sold.
+5.5 million Oura Rings had been sold by September 2025.

+In 2026 the company underwent a redomicalization to the United States, as Oura Inc., now a holding company of Finnish Oura Health Oy, however committed to retain significant engineering and product development presence in their old home of Oulu.

 Funding and acquisitions

 The company raised its initial US$2.3 million seed funding in 2015 led by Lifeline Ventures.
 Oura announced Series C funding of US$100 million from The Chernin Group, Elysian Park, Temasek, JAZZ Venture Partners and Eisai in May 2021; funding in earlier rounds came from Forerunner Ventures, Square Ventures, MSD Capital (Michael Dell), Marc Benioff, Lifeline Ventures, Metaplanet Holdings, Next Ventures, and private investors.
 In 2024 Oura reached a valuation of approximately $5.2 billion following a US$200 million Series D funding round.
 This round included major investors such as Fidelity Management and Dexcom.
 In October 2025, Oura raised US$900 million in a Series E funding round.

 In May 2023, Oura Health Oy acquired tech startup, Proxy Inc., which makes digital identification tools.
 Oura has continued its acquisitions in 2024, including the enterprise health analytics company Sparta Science in October 2024 and the metabolic health firm Veri in September 2024, further broadening its capabilities in biometric and metabolic health monitoring.

+In May 2026, Oura filed confidentially with the U.S. Securities and Exchange Commission for an initial public offering, stating the IPO would proceed following the SEC's review process.